JAlcocerT/JAlcocerT/content/blog/da-knowledge-management.md

 **Tl;DR**

-Pros and Cons of note taking apps.
+Pros and Cons of [few note taking apps](https://fossengineer.com/selfhostable-note-taking-tools/).

 While learning which [markdown edition fwks](#what-it-is-wysiwyg) for notes are available for my future SaaS.

 +++ quick selfhosting guide in the [conclusions](#conclusions)